Anuja Prabhudessai: Career

+Controversies

 In 2010, Prabhudessai was suspended from her position on the grounds that she had committed an irregularity in awarding compensation to a petitioner in a motor vehicles accident claim.
-She was cleared of wrongdoing and reinstated by the Bombay High Court in the same year.
+She was cleared of wrongdoing and reinstated by the Bombay High Court the same year.
 Lawyers' associations in Goa protested her suspension, and a delegation was planned, to meet the High Court and demand her reinstatement.

 In 2013, a judge of the Bombay High Court charged Prabhudessai with the offence of contempt of court in relation to her refusal to grant bail in a case concerning the offence of murder.
 Although an inquiry officer appointed by the High Court cleared her of any wrongdoing, the Bombay High Court confirmed the finding of contempt.
 The Supreme Court of India allowed an appeal by Prabhudessai and removed certain comments made by the High Court, about her performance as a judge, from the record.
 The case was dismissed, with the Court issuing some guidelines to the Sessions Court on granting bail.